blake-mealey/mantle-docs/docs/getting-started.md

 ## Configuration

-To get started with Rocat, create a `rocat.yml` file like the following:
+To get started with Mantle, create a `mantle.yml` file like the following:

 ```yml
 deployments: